bobylito/sketches/code/day039/readme.md

 ---
-title: Day 39 ': old school
+title:"Day 39 ': old school"
 ---

 ## Notes about this animation